Dialysis is a treatment that takes over the job of your kidneys if they

 high blood pressure, or other kidney problems.
 Dialysis is not a cure for ESRD, but it does help you feel better and live longer.

 peritoneal dialysis.
 This fact sheet will focus on peritoneal dialysis.

-The main functions of peritoneal dialysis are to: Remove waste and excess fluid from your bloodControl blood pressureKeep a safe level of salts in the body, such as potassium, sodium, and chloride
+The main functions of peritoneal dialysis are to: Remove waste and excess fluid from your bloodControl blood pressureKeep a safe level of salts in the body like (potassium, sodium, and chloride)

 Before the first treatment, a small, soft tube about 24 inches long will be placed in the abdomen.
 This tube will remain there permanently.
 A portion of the tube remains outside the body for use in the process.
 It is important to keep this access clean and dry to prevent infection.

 Peritoneal dialysis can often be done at home.

 The abdominal lining is called the peritoneal membrane.
 It is used to filter blood.
 A cleansing solution, called a dialysate, is inserted into your abdominal cavity through a tube.
 Fluid, wastes, and chemicals pass from the tiny blood vessels in the peritoneal membrane into the dialysate.
 The dialysate is drained after several hours.
 New dialysate can be added to repeat the process.

 There are three types of peritoneal dialysis: Continuous ambulatory peritoneal dialysis (CAPD)—This is the most common type of peritoneal dialysis.
 A bag of dialysate is infused into the abdomen through a tube called a catheter.
 It remains there for 3-6 hours and is drained.
 The abdomen is refilled with fresh solution.
 This way, your blood is always being cleaned.